bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * A feed would also list mirrors within its metadata
 * May also list the usually observed lag or the most recent update of each

-### Mapping

-* If the URL maps to a path on the same machine, avoid duplication during #mirroring
-* If we are in the same LAN, use the private address of the machine instead

 ### Webhooks

 * https://github.com/buckket/twtxt/issues/109